alexanderkoller/pergamon/bibtypst.typ

     /// of the label.
 These string representations are used to detect label collisions,
     /// which cause the generation of extradates.
     ///
+    /// The default implementation simply returns a number that is guaranteed to be
+    /// unique to each reference.
+Styles that want to work with `extradate` will almost
+    /// certainly want to pass a different function here.
+    ///
+    /// The function passed as `label-generator` does not control whether labels
+    /// are printed in the bibliography; it only computes information for internal use.
+    /// A style can decide whether it wants to print labels through its `format-reference`
+    /// function.
+    ///
     /// Note that `label-repr` _must_ be a `str`.
     ///
     /// -> function
     label-generator: (reference, index) => (index + 1, str(index + 1)),

-    /// If `true`, display the labels computed by `label-generator` in a column
-    /// to the left of the rendered references (e.g. alphabetic, numeric).
-    /// -> bool
-    display-labels: false,

-    /// A function that enriches a #link(<sec:reference>)[reference] with
-    /// extra information.
-The intended use case is to add a `label` field to the
-    /// reference dictionary, based on the authors and year.
-The added fields are
-    /// guaranteed to be available both
-    /// from `format-reference` and from `format-citation` (in @refsection).
-    ///
-    /// The `add-label` function takes a reference as argument and returns an (enriched)
-    /// reference.
-    ///
-    /// -> function
-    add-label: reference => reference,

     /// A function that defines the order in which references are shown in the bibliography.
     /// `sorting` takes a #link(<sec:reference>)[reference] as input and returns a value that can be